Los Angeles St. Vincent de Paul assistance programs.

 The Prisoner Resettlement Program will help people transition back to wholeness and a productive life in society.
 Help is for parolees, former prisoners, and others that have been released from jail.
 Social workers from St. Vincent will help parolees to establish a more positive environment that will nurture their transition back into the Los Angeles community.
 Staff will assist parolees in developing skills that empower them to be successful in their employment, educational, and social settings.

 Thrift stores are also located in southern California, including Los Angeles.
 The St. Vincent locations may have clothing, furniture and appliances for the needy families they serve.
 In addition, during times of natural disasters such as fire, earthquakes or floods, the thrift stores will often distribute free goods such as clothing, water, food, blankets, furniture and shoes.
 The thrift stores are also helpful for low-income and unemployed shoppers on tight budgets.
+There are also referrals to clothes for the low income in Los Angeles County, both for kids and adults.

 The main St. Vincent offices are at 210 North Avenue 21, Los Angeles, CA 90031, 323-224-6280 as well as 2750 Pacific Coast Highway, Long Beach, California 90804, call 562-494-9955.